Healthy Footnotes

 Stretching

+Are you wondering how to rebuild arches in flat feet at home?
 Building a gentle, at-home stretching routine to move and flex your injured foot is one of the best ways to repair a fallen arch, as these careful movements can help rebuild weakened ligaments in a slow, safe way.
+Whether you are looking for exercises for arthritis or simple movements to ease underlying pain, stretching can be a great tool to keep your feet comfortable.

 Here are a few of our favorite stretching exercises to try:3